 We will see the sniffer capture to see about the Phase 1 and Phase 2 of the group formation.
-See the below capture to observe the phase-1 and phase-2 of the P2P Group formation.
-The method that we are trying to do here is PBC method.
-I have filtered only the required frames in the wireshark.
-The below sniffer capture exactly matches with the Figure 3 flow chart.
+See the below capture to observe the phase-1 and phase-2 of the P2P Group formation using PBC method.

 Group Formation has a phase called Provisioning that uses wifi Simple configuration.
 Wi-Fi Simple Configuration may take up to two minutes to complete, due to waiting for user input.
 Since Group Formation may need to execute multiple times, such a delay is unacceptable.
-A P2P Device shall obtain any information required to execute Provisioning in advance of Group Formation, which includes information such as a PIN that is obtained from a user.
-A P2P Device shall take no more than fifteen seconds to complete Group Formation.

 See the below image to know the details in depth about the P2P Group Formation Procedure flow.